Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: Simulations

 \textbf{Unbiasedness across all estimators:} The empirical means for all three estimators in both experiments demonstrate negligible bias.
 This aligns with our theoretical results of the consistency of all three estimators.

-\textbf{Variance reduction by IS and PI:} In both examples, we observe a significant reduction in variance—by at least half—through the application of IS.
+\textbf{Variance reduction by IS:} In both examples, we observe a significant reduction in variance by at least half through the application of IS.
 The variance of IS is closer to the variance provided by PI.
-This illustrates the effectiveness of IS and PI in overcoming the lower bound of A/B testing by utilizing the local structure.
+This illustrates the effectiveness of IS in overcoming the lower bound of original A/B testing by utilizing the local structure.
 Also, the more states the information can be shared, the closer the variance of IS estimator is to the PI estimator.

 While ATEs in both experiments are close, the local treatment case requires a substantially longer horizon for the standard error of IS estimator to decay comparing with the SST case.
 This discrepancy aligns with the intuition that the SST allows information sharing for more states than the local treatment case.
 This observation showcases that the efficacy of IS increases with the number of shared states.